 | Insurance | STR liability insurance | Landlord insurance |

-A short-term rental is generally defined as a furnished residential property rented to guests for fewer than 30 consecutive days.
-The exact threshold varies by jurisdiction -- some cities use 28 days or 14 days as the cutoff.
-STRs are typically listed on platforms like Airbnb, Vrbo, and Booking.com.
+A short-term rental is a furnished residential property rented to guests for fewer than 30 consecutive days.
+The exact threshold varies by jurisdiction — some cities use 28 days, others 14.
+Most STRs are listed on Airbnb, Vrbo, or Booking.com, and the sub-30-day definition is what triggers permit, tax, and zoning requirements distinct from standard landlord-tenant law.

 In most cities and counties, yes.
-The majority of popular STR markets require hosts to obtain an STR permit or business license, register with the local government, and collect transient occupancy taxes.
-Requirements vary widely, so always check your local regulations before listing.
+The majority of popular STR markets require hosts to obtain an STR permit or business license, register with the local government, and collect transient occupancy tax.
+Requirements vary widely by jurisdiction — always verify local rules before listing, because non-compliance can result in fines, forced delisting, and back taxes.

-Short-term rentals are furnished properties rented for under 30 days with higher nightly rates but variable occupancy.
-Long-term rentals are leased for months or years with lower monthly rates but consistent income.
-STRs also face different tax obligations, insurance requirements, and regulatory frameworks.
+Short-term rentals are furnished properties rented for under 30 days at higher nightly rates but with variable occupancy, while long-term rentals are leased for months or years at lower but stable monthly rates.
+STRs carry different tax obligations (transient occupancy tax), insurance requirements, and regulatory frameworks — including permits and night caps that long-term rentals don't face.

 Stay ahead of the curve